ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 This will assemble `build/libs/appkit-examples-3.1.0-all.jar` file containing FreezeCoin Java application and all its dependencies in a single fat jar.
-Note, this step have to be done only once after any changes in the Java source code of the example are done.
+Note, this step have to be done only once after any changes in the Java source code of the example.

-Having Appkit jar assembled we can run our console application
+Having examples jar assembled we can run our console application
 ```shell
 $ java -cp build/libs/appkit-examples-3.1.0-all.jar \
       org.ergoplatform.appkit.example.FreezeCoin  1000000000